-Renegades: Bruce Goff and the American School of Architecture (OU Press, 2020) has been named a finalist for the 2021 Oklahoma Book Awards in the Design/Illustration category.
+Renegades: Bruce Goff and the American School of Architecture (OU Press, 2020) has won the 2021 Oklahoma Book Award for Design/Illustration.
 The Oklahoma Book Awards are put on by the Oklahoma Dept. of Libraries’ Center for the Book.
 It is also a finalist for the College Art Association’s 2021 Alfred H. Barr Jr. Award.

 Like America itself, the architecture of the United States is an amalgam, an imitation or an importation of foreign forms adapted to the natural or engineered landscape of the New World.
 So can there be an “American School” of architecture?
 Edited by Luca Guido, Stephanie Pilat, and Angela Person, Renegades answers these questions through essays by leading scholars, as well as a wide range of images, including rare, never-before-published sketches and models.
 Together these essays and illustrations map the contours of an American architecture that emerged under the guidance of Bruce Goff, Herb Green and others.
 Renegades was designed by Tony Roberts of OU Press.